lxc/incus/doc/howto/instances_access_files.md

 Alternatively, you can mount the instance's file system onto the local machine.

 For containers, these file operations always work and are handled directly by Incus.
-For virtual machines, the `lxd-agent` process must be running inside of the virtual machine for them to work.
+For virtual machines, the `incus-agent` process must be running inside of the virtual machine for them to work.

 ## Edit instance files